Darunavir Dosage

 Precautions

-Safety and efficacy have not been established in pediatric patients weighing less than 10 kg.
-Darunavir plus ritonavir should not be used in pediatric patients less than 3 years of age.
+Safety and efficacy have not been established in patients weighing less than 10 kg; this drug (plus ritonavir) is not recommended for use in patients younger than 3 years.

 Dialysis